By: David L. Greene and Steven E. Plotkin

 - Consumer Education Strategy: Create and promote a web platform to educate consumers on the PEV value proposition and PEV technology.

-- May 15, 2013: C2ES publishes interact map on personal travel and PEVs
+- May 15, 2013: C2ES publishes interactive map on personal travel and PEVs

 - January 10, 2013: C2ES publishes PEV Action Tool for state departments of transportation